Oxsomi/core3/README.md

 - CMake >=3.13.
 - Vulkan SDK (latest preferred, but at least 1.3.226).
-- (Optional): Git or any tool that can work with GitHub.
+- (Required on Windows for Git Bash, otherwise optional): Git or any tool that can work with GitHub.

 ## Running requirements